Canto-Network/Canto/x/liquidstaking/spec/05_begin_block.md

 ## Cover Redelegation Penalty

-- For all redelegation infos
+- for all redelegation infos
   - get a redelegation entry of staking module
-  - calc diff between entry.SharesDst and dstDel.Shares
+  - calculate difference between `entry.SharesDst` and `dstDel.Shares`
-  - if calc is positive (meaning there is a penalty during the redelegation period)
+  - if calculated value is positive (meaning there is a penalty during the redelegation period)
-    - calc penalty amt which is the token value of shares lost due to slashing
+    - calculate penalty amount which is the token value of shares lost due to slashing
-    - send penalty amt of tokens to chunk
+    - send penalty amount of tokens to chunk
-    - chunk delegate additional shares corresponding penalty amt
+    - chunk delegates additional shares corresponding penalty amount of tokens to validator